Nick van den Berg

 Nick van den Berg (born 24 May 1980) is a Dutch professional pool player.
-He was the runner up at the 2005 WPA World Eight-ball Championship, where he lost to Wu Chia-ching 11–5 in the final.
+He was the runner up at the 2005 WPA World Eight-ball Championship, where he lost to Wu Jia-qing 11–5 in the final.
 He is a multiple time winner of events on the Euro Tour, winning 10 tournaments between 2002 and 2017, the fourth highest in the history of the tour.
 A six-time winner of the European Pool Championships, Van den Berg has represented Europe at the Mosconi Cup on eight occasions, winning the event on six occasions as well as tying the event in 2006.

 Career

 Van den Berg's best performance in a world championship was in 2005, where he reached the final of the WPA World Eight-ball Championship.
-At the event, he defeated Christian Reimering 10–4, Naif Aljaweni 10–4 and Francisco Bustamante 10–8 on route to a final against Wu Chia-ching.
+At the event, he defeated Christian Reimering 10–4, Naif Aljaweni 10–4 and Francisco Bustamante 10–8 on route to a final against Wu Jia-qing.
 Chia-ching would win the final 11–5, who won both the nine-ball and eight-ball world championships in the same season.

 Van den Berg has won ten events on the Euro Tour, with a further five silver and six bronze medals.
 He won his first medal at a Euro Tour event in 2000, where he finished runner-up to Johnny Archer at the 2000 Italy Open.
 He won his first event two years later in 2002 winning the Austrian Open.
 In both 2002, and 2006 van den Berg was the most successful player, scoring the most ranking points over those two seasons.
 Van den Berg's last tournament victory came at the 2017 Portugal Open, having not won an event since 2014.
 At the event, he defeated Konrad Juszczyszyn 9–5, Witalij Pazura 9–8, Tomasz Kapłan 9–6 and Mark Gray (9–3) to reach the final.
 There, he faced David Alcaide, where he won 9–5.